Nicolás Burdisso: Roma

 On 22 August 2009, Burdisso was signed by Roma on loan, which offered him €3.04 million (gross) salary per year.
 He played the opening match of the league on 23 August.
 He scored his first goal for Roma on 20 December 2009, opening the scoring in a 2–0 win over Parma.

 Burdisso was then signed by Roma permanently on 28 August 2010 for an €8 million transfer fee.
 He signed a four-year contract, in which he would earn €3.8 million (pre-tax) his first year, increasing to €4.5 million pre-tax in the next three years.

 He scored his fifth goal—first in the 2011–12 Serie A—for Roma against Milan on 29 October.
 Roma lost that game 3–2.
-On 15 November 2011, he suffered a serious injury to his left knee which will force him out of action for six months.
+On 15 November 2011, he suffered a serious injury to his left knee which forced him out of action for six months.

 In 2007, Burdisso expressed his desire to finish his career at Boca Juniors.

 In 2012–13 season under Zdeněk Zeman, Burdisso was relegated to the bench.
 He played only eight matches in the first part of the season, scoring the opener in a 4–2 win over Milan.
 Prospects in the starting XI remained dismal after the arrival of new manager Rudi Garcia, typically serving as third-choice centre-back behind starters Mehdi Benatia and Leandro Castán.